USEPA/webcms/terraform/infrastructure/README.md

   - `lb_default_certificate`: The ARN of a certificate (in IAM or ACM) to attach to the load balancer.
   - `lb_extra_certificates`: An optional list of additional certificate ARNs to attach to the load balancer.
 This supports adding extra TLS authentication while not disrupting requests being sent to the NLB.
   - `lb_internal`: Whether or not this environment's NLB is internal.
 This should be `true` in ordinary AWS deployments, but can be `false` if there is some other public ingress to the WebCMS.
-- RDS & Aurora variables
+- External Aurora cluster variables
-  - `db_instance_type`: A supported [instance type](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Concepts.DBInstanceClass.html) for the Aurora reader and writer instances.
+  - `db_instance_type`: **Legacy variable** - Not used by this module since Aurora cluster is external.
+Kept for compatibility.
-  - `db_instance_count`: Number of reader/writer instances.
-In a production environment, this should be greater than one in order to support fast failover.
+  - `db_instance_count`: **Legacy variable** - Not used by this module since Aurora cluster is external.
+Kept for compatibility.
-  - `regional_cluster_endpoint` : The regional Aurora endpoint that the application will point to
+  - `regional_cluster_endpoint`: **REQUIRED** - The endpoint of the pre-existing Aurora cluster that this infrastructure will connect to.
+This cluster must be created separately before running this module.
 - Elasticsearch variables
   - `search_instance_type`: The [instance type](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/aes-supported-instance-types.html) of the Elasticsearch data nodes.
   - `search_instance_count`: The number of data nodes to deploy into the Elasticsearch cluster.